Cyclonecode/pong/README.md

     make

+## Demo

+A demo can (some times) be found at https://cyclonecode.tk:8000/

 ## Running

 Depending on which port you are using you might need to run the program with sudo privileges.